PNP - SI3 - Checksheet

 Courses cover the pursuit of social impact and innovation through entrepreneurship and formation of enterprises.

 PADM-GP.
-2132 Social Entrepreneurship and Innovation By Design is the foundational course in this area.
+2132 Social Entrepreneurship and Innovation By Design and PADM-GP.
+2310 Understanding Social Enterprise are the foundational courses in this area.

 Social Finance